An affine Weyl group action on the basic hypergeometric series arising from the $q$-Garnier system: -Hypergeometric equations as translations

 where

 \begin{thm} The vector $\mathbf{x}$ satisfies systems of $q$-difference equations

 \end{thm}

 We will prove this theorem in Section \ref{SubSec:q-HGE_Lau}.
-System \eqref{Eq:q-HGE_Lau1} can be regarded as ladder operators for the basic hypergeometric functions.
-Besides, a solution of system \eqref{Eq:q-HGE_Lau2} is described in terms of the $q$-Lauricella function $\phi^{(n)}_D$.
+Systems \eqref{Eq:q-HGE_Lau1} and \eqref{Eq:q-HGE_Lau2} are equivalent to the $q$-contiguity relations for ${}_{n+1}\phi_n$.
+Besides, system \eqref{Eq:q-HGE_Lau2} can be regarded as a $q$-analogue of the linear Pfaff system whose solution is described in terms of $F_D$.